timstallmann/geo-googledocs/README.md

+*This is a slimmed-down version of the original Mapbox code, with support only for Mapquest Nominatim and no API Key prompt*

+# TODO: Edit this further

 # Geo for Google Docs

 Geo for Google Docs is a set of tools that make it easy to use data from